abbbi/abbbi.github.io/_posts/2022-01-27-qmpbackup-blog.md

 necessary API calls to create backups, a running qemu process only provides the QMP protocol socket to get things going.

+Using the QMP protocol its possible to create bitmaps for the attached disks and make Qemu push the contents of the bitmaps to a specified target directory.
+As the bitmaps keep track of the changes on the attached block devices, you can create incremental backups too.

+The nice thing here is that the Qemu process actually does this all by itself and you dont have to care about which blocks are dirty, like you would have to do with the [Pull based](https://libvirt.org/kbase/live_full_disk_backup.html) approach.

 **So how does it work**?

 The utility requires to start your qemu process with an active QMP socket